ywiyogo/FCND2-3D-MotionPlanning/README.md

 Thus, I can generate dense samples in the smaller area that is more significant for the A star planning algorithm.
 From the start and goal, I can compute the distance.
 The middle of this distance is the center of the circle.
 Furthermore, I modified the A* algorithm so that I can use it to find the best path using the graph representation.

+## Quick Start

+1. Download the Motion-Planning simulator for this project from the [simulator releases respository](https://github.com/udacity/FCND-Simulator-Releases/releases).
+2. Clone this repository
+3. Setup the Python environment by cloning the [starter kit](https://github.com/udacity/FCND-Term1-Starter-Kit).
+4. Activate the environment by running `source activate fcnd`
+5. Open a new console, run the simulator and choose the motion planning simulator
+6. Execute `python motion_planning.py` for testing the probabilistic roadmap or `python motion_planning.py --mode grid` for testing the grid solution using the collinearity check.

 ## Result
 ### Grid map and Collinearity Approach